How to Hang a Garden Gate

 Step 8

-If you are fitting a lock to your gate, it’s a good idea to fit this at a lower level (somewhere around the middle of the gate) so that intruders can’t reach over and unlock the gate from the other side.
+If you are fitting a lock to your gate, for security reasons aim to fit it at a lower level so potential intruders can’t reach over and unlock the gate from the other side.
+However, it still needs to be at a comfortable height for the user.
 Once you latch and lock are installed on the gate, it is now complete.